AI is the new therapist? Experts weigh in on the growing trend of asking ChatGPT for life advice

 But despite these obvious concerns, people are using AI for personal advice, willingly opening both their hearts and minds to it.
 What makes it so attractive?

-Hemakshi Mittal, a student of Christ University, says that she personally found AI to be “very useful because ChatGPT has a very non-judgmental, logic-based approach towards things, and it doesn’t give conclusions or suggestions based on your age, career choices or academics.”
+Hemakshi Mittal, a student of Christ University, says that she personally found AI to be “very useful because ChatGPT has a very non-judgemental logic based approach towards things, and it doesn’t give conclusions or suggestions based on your age, career choices or academics.”

-Similarly, Adrien, a 21-year-old engineer, said that “it’s kind of like texting someone who’ll always reply, even if it's just to organise my feelings.”
+Similarly, Adrien, a 21-year-old Engineer said that “it’s kind of like texting someone who’ll always reply, even if it's just to organize my feelings.”

 Faishal, a 24-year-old, says that “many people don’t take therapy due to social stigma and thus choose AI for life advice.”